Ajten Pllana

 Ajten Pllana: Yes.

-Ajten Pllana: Well, it has changed a lot.
-It has changed a lot.
-But what changed is also the mentality and everything, yes… I wouldn’t know what to say.
+Ajten Pllana: Well, it changed a lot.
+It changed a lot.
+But what changed is also the mentality and everything yes… I wouldn’t know what to say.
 I have a lot to say (laughs).
-I don’t know, it’s that nostalghia for old times with people who are older or… Because people my age, when we talk about that time we feel like it was better then and kids, kids were more disciplined, they had a… The teachers were more respected, and now something… Look, parents today, I now see with most of them there isn’t that criticism, but now it seems like it matters more if the kids wear nice clothes, and look good, that’s not how it is.
+I don’t know, it’s that nostalgia for old times with people who are older or… Because people my age, when we talk about that time we feel like it was better then and kids, kids were more disciplined, they had a… The teachers were more respected, and now something… Look, parents today, I now see most of them there isn’t that criticism, but now it seems like it matters more if the kids wear nice clothes, and look good, that’s not how it is.
 You have to work hard with children from the very first day if we want them to accomplish something.

 Part Three